projectcontour/contour/CONTRIBUTING.md

 Depending on the size of the feature you may be expected to first write a design proposal.
 A proposal template is [available here](https://github.com/heptio/contour/tree/master/design/design-document-tmpl.md)

+### Rules of thumb for commits

+Generally, we try to have our commits stick to the following rules of thumb:

+- Have a short subject on the first line and a body.
+The body can be empty.
+- Use the imperative mood (ie "If applied, this commit will (subject)" should make sense).
+- There must be a DCO line ("Signed-off-by: David Cheney <cheneyd@vmware.com>"), see [DCO Sign Off](#dco-sign-off) below
+- Try to put a summary of the main area affected by the commit at the start, with a colon as delimiter.
+For example 'docs:', 'internal/(packagename):', 'design:' or something similar.

+We won't turn away commits for *not* being like this, this is what we tend to do right now.

+## Rules of thumb for PRs

+- Try to keep your number of commits low.
+Most of us tend to squash before opening the PR, then have PR feedback as extra commits.
+- If master has moved on, you'll need to rebase before we can merge, so merging upstream master or rebasing from upstream before opening your PR will probably save you some time.
+- PR titles generally use similar rules of thumb for commit subjects.

 ### Pre commit CI

 Before a change is submitted it should pass all the pre commit CI jobs.